-How do we turn this complex logo into a social media avatar?
+How do we turn this logo into a simple avatar?

 Profile images on Facebook are automatically cropped to 160 pixels square for the profile page and reduced to a 32 pixel thumbnail in comments.
 Most logos are not ideal in a square (and worse, a tiny thumbnail) but there are workarounds.
 For many logos, an initial from the logo, or a visual detail in the branded colors will work— remember, the name of your company is written in large letters on your Facebook/LinkedIn/Twitter page next to your profile picture, so your profile image does not have to be legible.

-Here we use the monogram detail from the logo, which retains legibility even in the 32 pixel thumbnail.
+Here we try the monogram detail from the logo, which retains some legibility even in the 32 pixel thumbnail.

 Here is another example, using a letter in the branded typeface and colors—simple and legible.